laboettcher/react-portfolio/README.md

 ## Description

 This challenge was meant to practice React skills and to create a professional portfolio to showcase projects.
 React makes it much easier to style webpages through the use of components, or smaller chunks of a full page's code.
-These components can be easily implemented and repurposed, rather than creating several different pages, each with their own styling.
+These components can be easily implemented and repurposed, rather than creating several different pages each with their own styling.

 ## Tabe of Contents